2.7 Tools Menu

 Source data path

-Users need to select the path of OSGB or OBJ data to be converted.
-To ensure the accuracy of the conversion, the file organization should meet specific requirements.
+Users need to select the OSGB or OBJ data path to be converted.
+The file organization should meet specific requirements to ensure the conversion's accuracy.

 Set Coordinate System